-Tip 🙂 – If you have any difficulty about how to and when to offer a draw in chess and want some tips related to this then you can check my article on Complete Guide: How to offer a draw and accept it in chess.
+Tip 🙂 – If you have any difficulty with how to and when to offer a draw in chess and want some tips related to this then you can check my article on Complete Guide: How to offer a draw and accept it in chess.

 Why You Can’t Checkmate With A King And One Knight?

 Because even if the opponent’s king is pushed to a corner, your king can control only two squares at a time and knight one square.
 Still, one corner square where the opponent’s king stands will stay safe.

 There will always be a square for the opponent’s king to escape or stay safe.
-So the game will either end into a stalemate or an automatic draw because of insufficient mating material.
+So the game will either end in a stalemate or an automatic draw because of insufficient mating material.

-There is also a type of draw which is known as, draw by 50 move rule according to which a player can claim a draw when no capture and no pawn movement has been made in the last 50 moves.
+There is also a type of draw which is known as, the draw by 50 move rule according to which a player can claim a draw when no capture and no pawn movement has been made in the last 50 moves.

-So if you consider that perspective as well then you will not be able to checkmate the lone king with a king and one knight because in attempt of doing so you would easily exceed the move limit.
+So if you consider that perspective as well then you will not be able to checkmate the lone king with a king and one knight because in the attempt of doing so you would easily exceed the move limit.

 Moreover, you might also repeat moves causing draw by threefold repetition.
-(Same position repeated three times)
+(The same position repeated three times)

 So there are many reasons which can come into effect while delivering checkmate to a lone king with a king and one knight and lead the game into a draw.